Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 As you can see, the payout for both sides of the over/under is identical.

 Spread betting in tennis relies on the same concept as in the NBA or NFL.
 It is a popular form of betting when there is little value and a small return on the favorite.
 The idea is to give the underdog a head start and put the favorite at a disadvantage.
 Your goal is to predict the winning side while factoring in the spread.
-Here’s an example:
+Here’s an example that you might see on the Caesars Maryland mobile app:

 - Novak Djokovic (-6.5 games) -110